 - 13.1.
 Feedback from students and employers are actively sought and taken into account in the design, delivery and outcomes of the course. - 13.2.
-For course revalidations, feedback from any impacted students and employers are sought on the proposed changes and taken into account. - 13.3.
+For course revalidations, feedback from any impacted students and employers are sought on the proposed changes and taken into account (further guidance is provided in Appendix D). - 13.3.
 For course revalidations, feedback from any offer-holder applicants must be sought on the proposed changes and taken into account.